DanialSaleem14/Stop-the-Ball/README.md

 Social Media:
 	Integrate social media so that users can post their accomplishments or high scores on sites like Facebook and Twitter.

 	Add buttons for social sharing to the game's interface to make it simple to share.

 Upgraded visual effects and graphics:
 	Incorporate more intricate and eye-catching graphics into the game.

 	Increase the immersion and engagement of the gameplay by adding particle effects, animations, and visual feedback.

 Players Multiplayer Mode:

 	Include a multiplayer mode where users can engage in real-time rivalry.
 	Include options for online multiplayer or local multiplayer (on the same device).
+
 	Provide options for players to compete against friends or take part in ranked matchmaking.
 Social Media:

 	Allow players to post their accomplishments or high scores on websites like Facebook and Twitter by integrating social media.

 	Include social sharing buttons in the game's interface for simple sharing.

 Potential features or functionalities that could be added:
 Of course, here are some features or capabilities that might be included in the "Stop the Ball" game:
 Bonus Games:
-	Include bonus rounds where players have a set amount of time to catch as many balls as they can to earn extra points.
+	Include bonus rounds where players have a set amount of time to stop as many balls as they can to earn extra points.

 	Power-ups or other special gameplay elements may be available during bonus rounds.

 Challenges or mini-games: